8. Lighting#

 8.2.4.
 Attenuation#

-function and the following to apply attenuation.
+function add the code to calculate and apply attenuation.

 // Attenuation